Edit Content

 • In simple terms, AER shows you how much you will pay or earn on your borrowing or savings over the span of one year.
 It is expressed in a percentage format.
 For example, if you have £1000 in savings and an AER of 0.50%, you earn £50 in interest at the year’s end.
 An AER can also be calculated on investments and for lines of credit and loans.

 • An AER is different from an APR (annual percentage rate) because an APR only tells you about the total amount after calculating the interest rates.
 At the same time, an AER calculates all the additional costs along with the interest rate.
+While AER is used for savings accounts and investments, APR is the standard measure for loans and credit in the UK, which includes both interest rates and additional charges.
+APR, not AER, is the standard measure for loans and credit in the UK.
+When comparing loans, use the APR to understand the total cost of borrowing, including both the interest rate and additional fees.

 Examples of AER